psampaz/shield/README.md

 # Shield

 Shield is a net/http compatible middleware which blocks or allows request based on a predicate.
-Shield gives back with a user defined response when the request is blocked.
+Shield replies back with a user defined response when the request is blocked.

 # Usage

 Below you can find a example of how to configure the Shield middleware in order to allow only requests with GET method, and reply back with 405 Method Not Allowed in any other case.

 ```go
 package main